solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 - In the [Azure portal](https://portal.azure.com/), select the replica.
 - On the server sidebar, under **Settings**, select **Replication**
-- Under **Servers**, seelct the **Promote** icon for the replica.
+- Under **Servers**, select the **Promote** icon for the replica.
 - In the dialog, ensure the action is **Promote to primary server**.
 - For **Data sync**, ensure **Planned - sync data before promoting** is selected.
 - Select **Promote**, the process will begin.
 Once completed, the roles will be swapped with the replica now the primary and the primary the replica.

-### Test appications
+### Test applications

 Again, switch to one of the consuming applications.
 Attempt to perform some operations.

 ## Monitor a replica

-As usage of your instance increased, so too will the amount of time to keep the replica(s) insync.
-You can monitor the replication process with Azure Mointor metrics across the primary and the replicas.
+As usage of your instance increased, so too will the amount of time to keep the replica(s) in-sync.
+You can monitor the replication process with Azure Monitor metrics across the primary and the replicas.

 ### Max Physical Replication Lag